aniqatc/weather/README.md

 - Utilized Axios to make HTTP requests to API

 ## Future Features

 - ✅ Autosuggestions for search input
 - ✅ Refactor code (after learning new concepts)
 - ✅ Add option to download as PWA

 ## Changelog

 ### 11/07/2023

-- **Custom Search Suggestions**: Implemented a feature where search suggestions are dynamically generated and appear as the user types, enhancing the user experience by providing immediate, relevant suggestions to aid in the discovery of weather for over 200K cities; additionally, added `searchManager` object to handle user queries from
+- **Custom Search Suggestions**: Implemented a feature where search suggestions are dynamically generated and appear as the user types, enhancing the user experience by providing immediate suggestions for over 200K cities; additionally, added `searchManager` object to handle user queries from
-- **WeatherService Class**: Enhanced API handling within the `WeatherService` class to streamline data fetching processes
+- **WeatherService Class**: Enhanced API handling within the `WeatherService` class
 - **ThemeManager Object**: Simplified theme management in the `themeManager`
-- **TimeManager Object** - Centralized all time-related manipulations within the `timeManager` object to enhance performance and maintainability of time data transformations
+- **TimeManager Object** - Centralized all time-related manipulations within the `timeManager` object
 - **Objects for SelectedLocationWeather and GlobalWeather** - Improved handling of all weather-related data (both for the selected location and the randomized cities in the sidebar)

 ### 11/08/2023

 - **Enabled PWA functionality** to improve offline usage and performance on mobile devices:
   - Implemented service worker caching for faster load times and offline access
-  - Added manifest file with application icons for a full-screen immersive experience on supported devices
+  - Added manifest file with application icons
-  - Configured metadata for adding to homescreen on mobile devices.